MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
-## Modes for using Microsoft Edge Developer Tools in Visual Studio Code
+## Modes for using Microsoft Edge DevTools in Visual Studio Code

 <!-- todo: related this list to the subsequent sections -->
 You can use this extension in one of three modes: